RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 * [Demystifying MAME ROMs Tutorial by ChoccyHobNob](http://choccyhobnob.com/tutorials/demystifying-mame-roms/).

 # Verifying or Rebuilding ROMs
 So how do you tell you have the right ROM if you aren't sure that your set matches the version required by the emulator you chose?
+What if you don't have the right version?

+**Note: the process of verifying and rebuilding ROMs is complex and requires a substantial investment of time and effort in order to master.
+If your goal is to have working arcade ROMs, it is almost always simpler to download a full ROM set that has already been verified to match the arcade emulator you chose.**

-The details of correct ROMs are stored in DAT files.
-A DAT file describes the correct ROM contents such filenames, file sizes, and checksums to verify contents are not incorrect or corrupt.
-DAT files are just (extremely large) text files.
-You can open them in a text editor if you wish to see the contents.
+In order to verify or rebuild a set, you need its correct DAT file and a software tool to process the DAT.
+DATs describe the ROM contents including filenames, file sizes, and checksums to verify contents are not incorrect or corrupt.
+DAT files are just (extremely large) text files, so you can open them in a text editor if you wish to see the contents.

-ROM verification tools check ROMs against a given DAT file.
-Some popular ROM verification tools are:
+Popular ROM verification tools include:

 * [clrmamepro](http://mamedev.emulab.it/clrmamepro/) (Windows)
 * [clrmamepro](http://www.emulab.it) (OSX)